-These are our favorite bycicle tours in Barcelona:
+These are our favorite bicycle tours in Barcelona:

-Wine Country Bike Tour.
-Ok, yes, we do run Wine Tours, and unless you told us what exact cellars you’d be visiting there’d be a small chance of taking you to the same place twice.
+OK, yes, we do run Wine Tours, and unless you told us what exact cellars you’d be visiting there’d be a small chance of taking you to the same place twice.
 But not many people are likely to book two different wine tours, one biking and one chauffeured, isn’t it?
-So if the thought of biking accross the vinyards of the Penedes Wine Country appeals to you, go ahead!
-Book your wine country bike tour, and leave the city tours for us – no overlapping dange, then.
+So if the thought of biking across the vineyards of the Penedes Wine Country appeals to you, go ahead!
+Book your wine country bike tour, and leave the city tours for us – no overlapping danger, then.

 AND BONUS!
 Shouldn’t you just use one of those Bicing bikes I mentioned at the beginning of the post?

-So what about you?
-Head to the comments below and tells us: What Barcelona bike tours would you like to take and why?
+What Barcelona bike tours would you like to take?